 - 1. Financing partner to enhance sustainability - 2.
-Sustainable, robust, efficient and socially responsible bank - 3 Essential player in the financing of the Dutch public sector - 4.
-Bank of and for the public water sector - 5.
-Responsible return
+Sustainable, robust, efficient and socially committed organisation - 3.
+Key player in financing the Dutch public sector - 4.
+Bank of and for the public water sector

+5. Responsible and social return

 The themes are the result of a dialogue with the stakeholders.
 In doing so, NWB Bank seeks to account for its social performance, in addition to its financial performance.
 Specific issues are addressed in the Material Issues Plot, which is updated annually.